Warlock (1989 film): Reception

 The film received mixed reviews, and was heavily compared to The Terminator.
 Despite a variety of issues with the projection during his viewing, New York Times critic Vincent Canby praised the film as "unexpectedly entertaining, having been concocted with comic imagination."
 People wrote it was "modestly entertaining low-budget fantasy adventure — distraction enough if you're not in too demanding a mood."
 On the flip-side, Los Angeles Times critic Michael Wilmington claimed there was "No wit or humanity, or even any genuine horror."

 Entertainment Weekly denounced the special effects for being "so low-budget they might have come out of a joke shop," and TV Guide declared that the "aging make-up used to show the effects of Kassandra's curse is not at all effective—a particular problem in that she's a major character and is on screen much of the time."
 Richard Harrington of The Washington Post remarked that the film was "...a surprisingly old-fashioned horror adventure that benefits from the superbly malevolent presence of Julian Sands as said warlock" while also applauding the absence of jump-cuts typically used in the genre and lively period dialogue.

-The film holds an approval rating of 56% based on 18 reviews on the review aggregator website Rotten Tomatoes, with an average rating of 5.2/10.
-Metacritic, which uses a weighted average, assigned the film a score of 44 out of 100 based on 15 critics, indicating "mixed or average reviews".
+On the review aggregation website Rotten Tomatoes, 56% of 18 reviews are positive, with an average rating of 5.2/10.
+On Metacritic, the film has a weighted average score of 44 out of 100 based on 15 critics, indicating "mixed or average reviews".